Neilus03/DL-repos-as-txt/README.md

 ## Contributions
 If you find a repository implementation that you'd like to add, feel free to submit a pull request.
 Please ensure you provide:

-- A brief summary of the paper.
+- A README with the required contents (see examples within each folder)
-- The original PDF of the paper (or a link to it).
 - The full GitHub repository in .txt format.